ritiek/spotify-remote/README.md

 ◘ Pressing a button in the WebUI runs `spotify_args.exe` (which is written in AutoIT) and sends the respective command to Spotify Desktop.
 You can open `spotify_args.au3` if you want to take a look at its code.

-◘ I have just compiled the AutoIT script so we can easily pass resprective arguments to it (whether we want to pause the song or increase the volume etc.)
+◘ I have just compiled the AutoIT script so we can easily pass respective arguments to it (whether we want to pause the song or increase the volume etc.)

 ## Contributing: